adolfoeliazat/voidOS/README.md

-SmartMirror
+VoidOS for SmartMirror
 ===========

-Motion controlled SmartMirror showing time and temperature in background with the possibility of adding any widget to the menu.
+VoidOS is a motion controlled SmartMirror showing time and temperature in background with the possibility of adding any widget to the menu.
 The camera is behind the two-way mirror to get the best possible look.
 The screen and camera are managed by a raspberry pi.
 The motion is managed by a server running in python with OpenCV, the server web is in NodeJS.<br><br>